Alberta Highway 35

-Alberta Provincial Highway No. 35, commonly referred to as Highway 35, is a north–south highway in northwest Alberta, Canada that forms a portion of the Mackenzie Highway.
+Alberta Provincial Highway No. 35, commonly referred to as Highway 35, is a north–south highway in northwestern Alberta, Canada that forms a portion of the Mackenzie Highway.
+Highway 35, along with portions of Highway 2 and Highway 49, form Alberta's Arctic Corridor that connect the CANMEX Corridor with the Northwest Territories, and is designated as a core route of Canada's National Highway System.
 Highway 35 is about 464 km long.

+Route description

 From the south, Highway 35 begins at its intersection with Highway 2, approximately 5 km north of the Town of Grimshaw and 19 km west of the Town of Peace River, and ends at Alberta's boundary with the Northwest Territories.
+Highway 35 passes through the towns of Manning and High Level.
 It continues on as Northwest Territories Highway 1.
-It is one of only two highway-grade roads connecting the NWT with a province (the other being the Liard Highway), and the only one connecting the NWT with Alberta.
-Highway 35 passes through the towns of Manning and High Level.
+It is the only paved highway connecting to the Northwest Territories one of two highway-grade roads that and the only one connecting the Northwest Territories with Alberta, with the other being Highway 48 which does connect the rest of Alberta's Provincial Highway Network.
+This results in Highway 35 being one of two highway-grade roads connecting the Northwest Territories with the North American highway network, the other being the Liard Highway.